 After college, I knew I wanted to do some traveling but I also felt that my twenties were a time to really make a difference ... so I signed up to do both.

-Maybe you'll be more set for a semester of helping in an orphanage; singing to littles and stretching out their muscles after surgery and therapy.
+Maybe you'll be more set for a semester of helping in our orphanage program: singing to littles and stretching out their muscles after surgery and therapy.
 Or maybe you'll be ready to volunteer in a humanitarian program, giving a free English education to a class of kiddos who wouldn't be able to afford it without you.

 Whatever you do, just make time to give.